 - Section 18.0 Tuition Remission.
 A sixty-seven percent (67%) tuition remission will be available for employees and immediate family (spouse and children who are twenty-four (24) years of age or younger) members of employees who enroll at a Nebraska State College on a space available basis.
 The remission does not apply to fees.
 Although online courses have a single rate, a portion of the rate consists of fees.
 The remission provided for online courses will be 67% of the equivalent resident tuition rate for an oncampus course.
 Remissions are subject to the following conditions: - a) The employee or immediate family member must be admitted as a student of the college and must have met all normal academic requirements for the courses taken. - b) This tuition remission is not available to the employee or immediate family members of employees whose anticipated employment period is less than six (6) months, regardless of FTE employment status. - Section 18.1 Employee Tuition Waiver.
 Employees will be eligible to enroll for credit in course offerings during nonwork hours for one dollar (\$1.00) per course on a space available basis.
 Enrollment and tuition waiver under this provision will be limited to one (1) course of not more than four (4) credit hours each fall and spring semester, and one (1) summer term.
 One dollar (\$1.00) covers the cost of tuition for purposes of this waiver program and the one dollar (\$1.00) charge is non-refundable.
 Any mandatory or applicable fees which are charged with the course enrollment must be paid for by the employee.
 Although online courses have a single rate, a portion of the rate consists of fees.
 The waiver provided for online courses will be based on the equivalent resident tuition rate for an on-campus course (beyond one dollar (\$1.00).
-Waivers are subject to the following conditions: - a) Employees must be admitted as students of the College and must have met all normal academic requirements for the courses taken. - b) This tuition waiver is not available to employees whose anticipated employment period is less than six (6) months, regardless of FTE employment status.

-c) An employee's work schedule may be arranged, with appropriate supervisory approvals, to accommodate enrollment.

-Section 18.2 Limitation.
+Waivers are subject to the following conditions: - a) Employees must be admitted as students of the College and must have met all normal academic requirements for the courses taken. - b) This tuition waiver is not available to employees whose anticipated employment period is less than six (6) months, regardless of FTE employment status. - c) An employee's work schedule may be arranged, with appropriate supervisory approvals, to accommodate enrollment. - Section 18.2 Limitation.
+To receive the tuition benefit, employees must submit and have approved a tuition remission/waiver request form no later than the tuition payment due date for that term.
+Benefits will not be provided retroactively.
 An employee may not enroll in courses under Section 18.0 and Section 18.1 simultaneously during the same semester.
 Only one (1) tuition waiver course may be taken per semester by an employee.
-Tuition remissions and tuition waivers will not apply to already discounted tuition rates for dual enrollment courses.
+Tuition remissions and tuition waivers will not apply to already discounted tuition rates for dual enrollment and professional development courses.